Ahmed122000/Portfolio/README.md

 ## 🚀 Getting Started

 ### Prerequisites
 - Basic knowledge of HTML, CSS, and JavaScript.
-- [Node.js](https://nodejs.org/) installed for additional development tools (optional).

 ### Installation
 1. Clone the repository: